How To Know If Too Much Ice Is Impacting Your Health?

 Of course, in some cases, it’s just best to remove a highly inflamed or dysfunctional gallbladder totally.

-I have still struggled with other digestive issues over the last few years, and so a few months ago grabbed the bull by the horns and went to see a Tibetan Dr with a friend.
+I have still struggled with other digestive issues over the last few years, and so a few months ago grabbed the bull by the horns and went to see a Tibetan Doctor with a friend.

 I had noticed for a while that she didn’t take any ice in any of her drinks on the advice of this doctor.

-Tibetan Medicine is also known as ‘Sowa Rigpa’ in the Tibetan language.
 The knowledge base of this type of person-centered medicine goes back over 2,500 years. (www.ncbi.nlm,nih.gov).

 One of the first things that this doctor prescribed to improve my digestion was to stop taking too much ice in my drinks.
-In fact, he suggested no icy drinks at all.
+In fact – he suggested no icy drinks at all.

 What?
 I used to like cold drinks in the UK, but our idea of ice is different from the idea of ice in drinks in the USA.
-A couple of cubes is ice in the UK.
-In a restaurant in the USA, you and I know that two cubes will not cut the mustard in the drink cooling category.

-Since I’ve lived in the USA for 16 years, I’ve pretty much got into the habit of grabbing my to-go drinks with lots of ice.
+Since I’ve lived in the USA for over 16 years, I’ve pretty much got into the habit of grabbing my to-go drinks with lots of ice.

-In the extreme heat of the recent heatwave, it may seem like a great idea to knock back cold water or soda to feel that cooling sensation.
-But what does it do to our digestion, and does it really cool us down?
+In the extreme heat of a heatwave, it may seem like a great idea to knock back cold water or soda to feel that cooling sensation.

 The Tibetan view of medicine is that the liver and gallbladder need to be warmed for best digestion.

-When I saw the Tibetan Doctor, amongst other things, he prescribed a diet which included boiled (warm) water to drink, and hot soups and teas (and ‘never never’ coffee).
+When I saw the Tibetan Doctor, amongst other things, he prescribed a diet which included: –

 The result?
 My digestion is responding really well, moving faster and being much more functional.